Frequently Asked Questions About Bile Duct Cancer

-Ask a primary care doctor.
+Ask a primary care healthcare provider.
 He or she may be able to suggest a specialist.
 This may be a liver MD/hepatologist, surgeon, medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or hospitals.
+Sometimes these healthcare providers work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Seek other choices.
 Check with a local medical society, a nearby hospital or medical school, or a support group to get names of healthcare providers who can give you a second opinion.
 Or ask other people who've had cancer for their recommendations.